asyncapi/website/pages/blog/asyncapi-and-apicurio-for-asynchronous-apis.md

         x-team-name: Kafka Streetlights Team
     ...

 For long and detailed API definitions, the document can become messy fast.
 As an improvement for this, it is possible to include references to internal and external resources (using the $ref field).
-They enable to reuse objects and to add schemas and definitions from external sources.
+They enable us to reuse objects, add schemas and add definitions from external sources.
 As another use case, let’s assume there are already event-driven applications using an Avro schema for their messages.
 For example, the schema is registered at Confluent Schema Registry or Apicurio Registry.
 Using $ref, it is possible to reference this Avro schema within a message object in the AsyncAPI definition:

     ...